mmoth-kurtis/MMotH-Fenics-UK/docs/index.md

 <!--{% include gallery layout="third"  %}-->

 MMotH-Vent is a multi-scale finite-element solver that simulates left ventricular mechanics.
-Specifically, MMotH-Vent incorporates cross-bridge kinetics and a myocardial tissue constitutive law to simulate cardiac cycles.
+Specifically, MMotH-Vent incorporates cross-bridge kinetics with a myocardial tissue constitutive law, coupled with a circulatory model, to simulate cardiac cycles.
 More information about each model formulation can be found [here](/mmoth-vent/model_formulation/model_formulations/).

 MMotH is a collaborative project led by:
 * [Dr. Ken Campbell](https://sites.google.com/g.uky.edu/campbellmusclelab), University of Kentucky